davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ## Heat

 Why does a CPU produce heat?
-It's a solid state device, there are no moving components, so effects like friction are not (directly) relvant here.
+It's a solid state device, there are no moving components, so effects like friction are not (directly) relevant here.

 This digram is taken from a great [data sheet produced by TI][7].
 In this model the switch in N typed devices is attracted to a positive voltage P type devices are repelled from a positive voltage.